cclloyd/planeshift/README.md

 - API Keys for external services to access the API
 - Supports FoundryVTT v12, possibly other versions (untested)
 - Full docker support
+- An extensible `evaluate` endpoint allowing for anything in a running foundry game to be supported.

 # Deployment